Academic Regulations for PhD Programmes

 A doctoral student is expected to defend his or her dissertation proposal to an appropriate committee.
 The committee should have one expert examiner from the Institute and another examiner from outside of the Institute.
 They are nominated by the PG Chair and the Dean (R&D).
 A student is declared a Ph.D. candidate after this requirement is satisfied.
 This is expected to be accomplished before the end of 10 semesters.

-The dissertation has to successfully defend to a committee of examiners (and advisors) set up by the PG Chair and Dean (R&D).
+The dissertation has to be successfully defended to a committee of examiners (and advisors) set up by the PG Chair and Dean (R&D).
 The committee will have one or two examiners from the Institute and one or two examiners from outside.
 An examiner from the Institute serves as the chair of the evaluation committee.
 The dissertation is expected to be supported by accepted publications in conferences and journals of repute.

 Academic Performance